-Final girls, final boys, and horror movie survivors tend to have one thing in common - they’re lucky.
+Final girls, final boys, and horror movie survivors tend to have one thing in common: They’re lucky.
 When you think about it, the best horror movies don’t have super capable main characters who are able to go toe-to-toe with characters like Jason Voorhees or a bunch of creatures from another dimension.
 These survivors tend to be lucky more than anything; they’re either saved by something as natural as the sunrise or the dreaded deus ex machina.

 Just because these characters aren’t extremely capable doesn’t mean that they’re not good, it’s just that they never expected to be in a situation where they had to deal with a sleep demon or a bunch of aliens that want to take over their high school.
 The odds are stacked against every character in a horror movie, but these survivors are seriously out of their element.

-- Played By: Ashley Laurence
+- Played By: Jay Hernandez

 Ash is great.
-He's one of the most popular characters in horror cinema, but there's no way that he should have made it out of The Evil Dead, let alone The Evil Dead II or Army of Darkness.
+He's one of the most popular characters in horror cinema, but there's no way that he should have made it out of The Evil Dead, let alone Evil Dead II or Army of Darkness.

 Regardless of his charm and wit, Ash is completely out of his depth when facing the Deadites.
-Not only are they a group of demons that can assume any form, from your deceased girlfriend to a basement-dwelling monster, but there are so many of them that Ash would be consumed by these creatures if he weren't incredibly lucky.
+Not only are they a group of demons that can assume any form - from your deceased girlfriend to a basement-dwelling monster - but there are so many of them that Ash would be consumed by these creatures if he weren't incredibly lucky.